Ut5ab07/Ut5ab07/README.md

 # 💫 About Me:
 I’m a Data Science, Machine Learning enthusiast and a developer passionate about building intelligent systems from data to deployment.
-I enjoy solving real-world problems using AI, analytics and strong engineering foundations.
+I enjoy solving real-world problems using AI, analytics, development skills and strong engineering foundations.

 ## 🌐 Socials: